Optimizing tree decompositions in MSO: Proof of the Dealternation Lemma

-We now argue that the separation forest $F'$ has all the required properties.
-By Claim~\ref{cl:reorganize-reduced}, $F'$ is reduced.
+We now argue that the forest $F'$ has all the required properties.
+By Claim~\ref{cl:reorganize-correct}, $F'$ is indeed an elimination forest of $G$, and by Claim~\ref{cl:reorganize-reduced} it is reduced.
 By Claim~\ref{cl:reorganize-width}, the width of $F'$ is not larger than the width of $F$.
-As for the number of maximal $U$-factors in $F'$, consider any maximal $(U\cup W)$-factor $A$ in $F$.
-If $A$ is a forest factor, then by Claim~\ref{cl:forest-fewU} $A\cap U$ is either empty or a forest factor in $F$, which stays intact in $F'$.
-If $A$ is a context factor, then by Claim~\ref{cl:context-fewU} we have that $A\cap U$ can be partitioned into at most $(5\ell+5)/2\leq (5k+5)/2$ $U$-factors in $F'$.
-Using the bounds of Claim~\ref{cl:UW-small-number}, we can thus partition the set $U$ into at most
+We now bound the number of maximal $U$-factors in $F'$.
+Observe that for every forest factor $A\in \refine_F(U\cup W)$, $A\cap U$ is either empty or a forest factor in $F$, which stays intact in~$F'$ (Claim~\ref{cl:forest-fewU}).
+On the other hand, if $B\in \refine_F(U\cup W)$ is a context factor, then $\Ff_B$ contains at most $\ell+1$ important factors and at most $\ell+1$ regular factors (Claim~\ref{cl:important-bound}).
+Each important factor of $\Ff_B$ is monochromatic, while for each regular factor $B'\in \Ff_B$, the set $B'\cap U$ can be partitioned into at most $(5\ell+3)/2$ $U$-factors in $F'$ (Claim~\ref{cl:context-fewU}).
+By Claim~\ref{cl:UW-small-number} and since $\ell\leq k$, we conclude that $U$ can be partitioned into at most

 $U$-factors in $F'$.
-Since each $U$-factor is contained in some maximal $U$-factor, and maximal $U$-factors in $F'$ form a partition of $U$ by Lemma~\ref{lem:coarsest}, we infer that there are at most $f(k)$ maximal $U$-factors in $F'$.
+Since each $U$-factor is contained in some maximal $U$-factor, and maximal $U$-factors in $F'$ form a partition of $U$ by Lemma~\ref{lem:coarsest}, we infer that there are at most $f(k)$ maximal $U$-factors in~$F'$.
 This establishes condition~\ldlref{c:fewU}.
 Finally, as we said before, the satisfaction of conditions~\ldlref{c:Ucont} and~\ldlref{c:Wcont} follows easily from preserving invariants \invref{i:parent-child}--\invref{i:leaf}, and we leave this verification to the reader.
 This concludes the proof of the Local Dealternation Lemma.